GLOBAL MARKETS-Inflation fears stalk stocks | Business

 Analysts said a combination of inflation fears and some investors cutting their exposure to overstretched stocks or sectors was behind the recent downturn.
 "It's a battle of two narratives: one of reflation and roaring 20s, with fiscal stimulus creating higher levels of growth; and the other is the lower-for-longer idea where ultimately inflation proves hard to generate and interest rates stay at low levels," Kiran Ganesh, head of multi asset at UBS Global Wealth Management in London.

 "These two narratives are conflicting and are in investors' minds at the same time."
-Japan's Nikkei reversed early gains to shed 1.9%, while Taiwan's benchmark index plunged 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in coming days, which would lead to closure of shops dealing in non-essential items as infections rise.
+Japan's Nikkei reversed early gains to shed 1.9%, while Taiwan's benchmark index fell as much as 6% from all-time highs to levels seen in February on fears it may raise its COVID-19 alert level in coming days, which would lead to closure of shops dealing in non-essential items as infections rise.

 "Despite the severity of the moves, we sensed limited panic in our client conversations with many using (the) weakness as an opportunity to buy the dip, particularly in the value orientated areas e.g. banks, energy and insurance," JPMorgan analysts wrote in a note.
 The equity rout barely helped drive any safe haven flows into the greenback even as futures pointed to another negative open for Wall Street.